keboola/connection-docs/management/project/tokens/index.md

 {: .image-popup}
 ![Screenshot - Token List](/management/project/tokens/events.png)

+You can also see changes to the token itself (e.g. permission changes).

 *Note: History of token operations is kept for **6 months**.
 If you are interested in events associated with a particular storage object, view the events in [Storage](/storage/).*